nventive/cloud-template/template/README.md

 ### For all OSes: install Nix, direnv

-Use the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer):
+* All the following is done in WSL for windows users Use the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer):
 ```console
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install